KDE/mygnuhealth/doc/mygnuhealth.rst

 record and take action upon the determinants of the main health spheres (bio-psycho-social).

-MyGNUHealth will be your health companion, and it will allow to connect you with your health professionals, and share the health data you wish to share with them in real time.
+MyGNUHealth will be your health companion.
+You will be able to connect with your health professionals, and share the health data you wish to share with them in real time.

 MyGNUHealth puts you in the driver's seat, as an active member of the system of health.

 The need of a Libre Personal Health Record
 ==========================================
-A Personal Health Record must respect the freedom of the individual.
+A Personal Health Record must respect the freedom and privacy of the individual.
-We need to make sure that we are in charge of our health, and with your health related data.

-There are be different Health record applications in the market, but one of the key benefits of MyGNUHealth is that is Libre.
+There are Personal Health Record applications in the market, but MyGNUHealth is unique.
+MyGNUHealth is a Libre program respects your freedom and privacy.
 By Libre we mean that the source code of the application is available; the user can modify it if she wishes, and interact with the community to improve the application.

-MyGNUHealth is part of the GNU Health ecosystem, a social project that uses technology to deliver Social Medicine, equity, freedom and privacy in healthcare.
+MyGNUHealth is part of the GNU Health ecosystem (https://www.gnuhealth.org), a project that uses state-of-the-art technology to deliver Social Medicine, equity, freedom and privacy in healthcare.

-MyGNUHealth is licensed under the GNU General Public License v3.
+MyGNUHealth is licensed under the **GNU General Public License v3+**.
 It is Libre, and it will remain Libre.

 Downloading and installing the application
 ==========================================